Welcome to Green Hearts!

 Restoring Nature Play

-ture play can be brought back!
-First we must expand public understanding of the importance of nature play — an effort that is now underway across the United States.
-Then we must develop and implement structured (and hence replicable) ways of bring unstructured nature play back to childhood.
+Nature play can be brought back!
+First we must expand public understanding of the importance of nature play -- an effort that is now underway across the United States.
+Then we must develop and implement structured (and hence replicable) ways of bringing unstructured nature play back to childhood.

 Green Hearts is certain that this can be done, using methods such as:

-• New approaches to neighborhood design and home landscaping;
+* New approaches to neighborhood design and home

-• Development of nature play areas within community parks; and
+* Development of nature play areas within community

 Green Hearts was founded to help lead the way in this work.
 To learn more about how we are doing this, please review the "Services” portion of this website.